OneMoreSummer/academic-kickstart/content/post/how-does-the-rae-profile-of-english-rugby-union-internationals-compare-with-the-source-cohort-in-the-english-premiership/index.md

 Higher later born in England internationals than EP principally in the Backs

-Q4 Backs (10) play far less career internationals than other BQ Backs (20-24)
+Q4 Backs (10) play far less career internationals than all other Backs (20-24)

 ![](rugby-union.png)